smarr/gil-sem-demos/blog/python-gil.md

 Depending on how fast the machine is, it may take 10,000 or more iterations of the loop in `size_fn` before we see the length of the list to be odd.
-This means, it takes 10,000 iterations before the function calls to append or pop allowed the GIL to be released before the second `append(1)` or after the first `pop()`.
+This means it takes 10,000 iterations before the function calls to append or pop allowed the GIL to be released before the second `append(1)` or after the first `pop()`.

 Without looking at the CPython source code, one might have concluded easily